NHSDigital/eps-assist-me/README.md

 #### CDK targets
 These are used to do common commands related to cdk

 - `cdk-deploy` Builds and deploys the code to AWS.
-Requires `stack_name` environment variable.
+Requires `STACK_NAME` environment variable.
 - `cdk-synth` Converts the CDK code to cloudformation templates.
 - `cdk-diff` Runs cdk diff, comparing the deployed stack with the local CDK code to identify differences.
 - `cdk-watch` Syncs the code and CDK templates to AWS.
 This keeps running and automatically uploads changes to AWS.
-Requires `stack_name` environment variable.
+Requires `STACK_NAME` environment variable.

 #### Clean and deep-clean targets